-Experimental Bachelor’s and Master’s theses are open for registration again starting 4 May 2020 at the earliest.
+Experimental Bachelor’s and Master’s theses are open for registration since 4 May 2020.
 However, supervisors have to agree to this and need to ensure that applicable hygiene regulations will be observed.
 Registration continues to be open for theory-based theses.

 Final theses no longer need to be submitted in printed form.
 Submitting the text documents in time by uploading them electronically to the TUbama platform will be sufficient.
 The respective Office of Student Affairs will be informed about submissions automatically.

 Please do not upload to TUbama any files linked to your final thesis (such as programming codes or databases) that in the past were submitted on USB flash drives or CDs.
 The first assessor (reviewer) will tell you where to upload these files as necessary.

 The courses in the summer semester 2020 are taught using digital formats.
 Traditional face-to-face courses requiring physical presence of students and instructors (such as laboratory work, excursions) are possible again in exceptional cases since 1 June 2020.

 Social Counselling offers students support and advice by phone and email regarding issues such as job loss and financing, right of residence, housing or social security.
 You can also get in touch with the ComeTOgether student team by phone and email.
 Should more personal worries trouble you, please feel free to contact the Psychological Counselling by phone.

 The Financing section of Students Affairs continues to process all BAföG applications and now accepts all required documentation electronically, preferably by email.
 You can contact the Accommodation Service by email and phone, too.